-Ed Coury has been in radio news since he was 19, when he began working for a public radio station in Pittsburgh.
-Since then, he has worked as a correspondent and in news management at places like The NBC and UPI radio networks, the Associated Press, 3WE in Cleveland, and WWJ, where he has been an anchor/reporter and Assistant Director of News and Programming.
+Ed Coury has been in radio news since he was 19, when he began working for a public radio station in his native Pittsburgh.
+Since then, he has worked as a correspondent and in news management at places like the NBC and UPI radio networks, the Associated Press, and WWJ, where he was an anchor/reporter and Assistant Director of News and Programming.
 He has been honored with dozens of awards over the years, including an AP award for best news reporting in Detroit.

-Currently, Ed Coury is Senior Editor and Midwest Bureau Chief for the Wall Street Journal Radio Network, Dow Jones & Company.
-In his spare time, Ed is a musician and enjoys playing a couple of weekends each month in classic rock bands.
+Currently, with the Bloomberg Business Report, Ed Coury is a former Senior Editor and Midwest Bureau Chief for the Wall Street Journal Radio Network, Dow Jones & Company.
+In his spare time, Ed is a musician and enjoys playing occaisionally in local cover bands.
 He also designs and maintains web sites.
-He is a current member of Southeast Michigan MENSA.
-He is a former officer with the U.S. Civil Air Patrol, and served as an auxiliary officer with the Ohio Highway Patrol.
-His hobbies include music (he plays several instruments and collects classic rock CD’s), shortwave radio, comedy and computers.
+A member of Southeast Michigan MENSA.
+Ed is a former officer with the U.S. Civil Air Patrol, served as an auxiliary officer with the Ohio Highway Patrol, and trained as an EMT.
+His hobbies include music, shortwave radio, comedy and computers.

 Ed holds a Master of Business Administration degree, and was the recipient of a gold Medallion for Academic Excellence.
 He was also awarded the Cleary University Board of Trustees’ Entrepreneur Award.
 Ed’s wife Beth Fisher is a reporter and anchor for WWJ.
 They have two children, and a golden retriever named Sasha.

 Visit the Connect with Us page for links to CBS Radio and Television staff social network accounts and more!